Neutron imaging: Imaging plates

-Flat panel silicon detectors (DR system)
+Flat panel silicon detectors

-A digital technique similar to CCD imaging.
+Flat panel silicon detectors are a digital technique similar to CCD imaging.
 Neutron exposure leads to short lifetimes of the detectors that has resulted in other digital techniques becoming preferred approaches.

-Micro channel plates (DR system)
+Microchannel plates

-An emerging method that produces a digital detector array with very small pixel sizes.
+Microchannel plates are an emerging type of digital detector with very small pixel sizes.
 The device has small (micrometer) channels through it, with the source side coated with a neutron absorbing material (generally gadolinium or boron).
 The neutron absorbing material absorbs neutrons and converts them into ionizing radiation that frees electrons.
 A large voltage is applied across the device, causing the freed electrons to be amplified as they are accelerated through the small channels then detected by a digital detector array.

+Applications

+Air cargo scanning

+A system to scan cargo containers using fast neutron and gamma-ray radiography was developed by CSIRO and trialled in Brisbane International Airport in 2005–2006.

+It used neutron generators and a gamma-ray source to produce collimated beams, with cargo containers passing on a chain conveyor belt through a tunnel, and scintillator neutron detectors and gamma ray detectors mounted in columns on the opposite side of the tunnel.

+Containers would take approximately 2 minutes to pass through the device.